miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 | AWS WaveLength   | Brings AWS services to the edge of the 5G networks – Ultra-low latency applications          |
 | AWS Local Zones  | Bring AWS resources (compute, database, storage, ...) closer to your users – Good for latency-sensitive applications |

-Test3 Question 41 Incorrect
+- Test3 Question 41
 A company has a static website hosted on an Amazon Simple Storage Service (Amazon S3) bucket in an AWS Region in Asia.
 Although most of its users are in Asia, now it wants to drive growth globally.
 How can it improve the global performance of its static website?

-Correct answer
-Use Amazon CloudFront to improve the performance of your website
+   - Use Amazon CloudFront to improve the performance of your website

-Use AWS Web Application Firewall (AWS WAF) to improve the performance of your website
+   - Use AWS Web Application Firewall (AWS WAF) to improve the performance of your website

-Use Amazon CloudFormation to improve the performance of your website
+   - Use Amazon CloudFormation to improve the performance of your website

-Your answer is incorrect
-Use Amazon S3 Transfer Acceleration (Amazon S3TA) to improve the performance of your website
+   - Use Amazon S3 Transfer Acceleration (Amazon S3TA) to improve the performance of your website

+answer: Use Amazon CloudFront to improve the performance of your website